A catamaran trip exploring Greece’s Saronic Islands

 The final stop on our Greek island sailing itinerary was Epidaurus on the mainland area of Argolid.
 A pretty u-shaped harbor was set against a backdrop of gorgeous green hills and a low-key waterfront with shops and tavernas.

 Here we had the chance to tour another ancient monument, the Epidaurus Amphitheatre.
 It was constructed in the late 4th century BCE and is notable for its exceptional symmetry and near-perfect acoustics.
 It’s said that someone sitting at the very back can hear as well as someone in the front row.
 In ancient times, people believed that a visit to this site had healing powers; the amphitheatre is part of a larger ancient sanctuary dedicated to the ancient Greek god of healing, Asclepius.
 Since 1955 annual summer performances have been staged here, mostly ancient dramas.
+Apparently it is a hot ticket.

 Once more we enjoyed minimal crowds on the day we visited.
 After climbing the ancient stone steps to the top, I enjoyed the view out over the treetops, and next visited the small but charming Archaeological Museum of Epidaurus, located next to the amphitheatre.
 It holds dozens of small artifacts excavated at the site, as well as reconstructions of ancient statues once found here.